microsoft/TypeScript/.github/ISSUE_TEMPLATE/Custom.md

 ---
 name: Question
-about: The issue tracker is not for questions. please use <a href="https://stackoverflow.com/questions/tagged/typescript">Stack Overflow</a> or other resources for help writing TypeScript code.
+about: The issue tracker is not for questions. please use Stack Overflow or other resources for help writing TypeScript code.

 ---